 2 cups tomato sauce

-1/2 teaspoon dried thyme
+½ teaspoon dried thyme

-1/4 cup butter or oil
+¼ cup butter or neutral oil

 3 tablespoons currants or raisins

-Blue Diamond Roasted, Salted Almonds, coarsely chopped for garnish
+Blue Diamond Roasted, Salted Almonds, coarsely chopped, for garnish

-Preheat the oven to 350°F. Cut the chicken into bite-size pieces using kitchen shears.
-Coat the chicken pieces with seasoned flour, and put on a plate as you go along.
+Cut the chicken into bite-size pieces using kitchen shears.
+Coat the pieces in seasoned flour and set aside.

 Pappadams |